If you have a sewing project, some basic hand sewing stitches will get

 seam, you can use the whipstitch, another of the basic hand sewing

 stitches.
-You start by holding the two edges together and going through
+You start by holding the two edges together and going

-hide the knot.
+pieces, this will hide the knot.

 Next, you run the needle through both fabrics close to where you

 started by wrapping around the edges of the fabric.
-This stitch holds
+This stitch

-different types of materials including plastics and leather.
+holds different types of materials including plastics and leather.

 The Difference Between Basting and Straight Stitch

 One of the more basic hand sewing stitches is basting.
-It is a stitch
+It is a

-basting.
+removed is basting.

 When you are altering an item, use basting stitches to check for the

 right fit before final stitching is applied.
-A straight stitch can be
+A straight stitch can

-permanent.
+are permanent.

 How to Back Stitch